Recognizing Local Tree Hazards: Hawaii’s Most Common Tree Issues

 This creates a dangerous situation during heavy rain or wind.
 Saturated soil loses holding strength, allowing even healthy-looking trees to uproot.
 In areas with sloped terrain or previous grading, the risk increases significantly.

 Root damage from construction is another major issue.
 Cutting or compacting roots within the critical root zone weakens stability even if the canopy looks unchanged.
-Tree failure from root loss often occurs months or years later, long after the original damage.
+Our tree care experts have seen tree failure from root loss occur months or years later, long after the original damage.

 Storm Growth and Wind Loading